jpedrosa94/p2p-devops-test/README.md

 - Create a S3 bucket and DynamoDB table to manage statefile and state lockfile
 - Notify Deployment in a communication channel
 - Implement pre-commit
+- Create security polices to manage the cluster
+- Sign container image with Cosign
+- Cluster and App monitoring